 Almost 80% replied Yes.
 I’m not going to play the gatekeeper here.
 Everyone has the right to decide how much they want to know about the games and the company, however, I think this shows a problem.
 There is no endorsed, official supply of information, so while there are plenty of fans who are trying their best to proliferate knowledge to others, as we can see there is much left to be desired.

 As a fun fact, there were only 4 people who knew the answer to every question in the previous section, making up 2% of all voters.
-On the other hand 32 people didn't know the answer to even one question (18%).
+On the other hand 32 people didn’t know the answer to even a single question (18%).

 The Oddworld Fandom (some might know it as the Wikia) won in this category as the most used site.
 Congrats!

 Following closely, OWF claims the second place, which honestly surprised me.
 Everyone always talks about how the site is dead and no one uses it anymore.

 The third place belongs to the TOL network, Xavier’s version of the Oddworld wiki.

 Just behind TOL, we have Magog on the March, the archive of interviews, videos and all obscure things related to Oddworld.

 And finally at the fifth place we find Oddwords, this very site.
 I am very glad that over 30 people are interested in the stuff I’m saying.

 A few honorable mentions: The Reddit and Tumblr.

 There are also a few answers mentioning the Official Discord and other official channels.
 Considering that this question explicitly asked for ‘fan-sites’, these had to be discarded.